golincode/pattern/docs/chapters/iv-non-functional-spec.md

 Discuss how the site will structure its URLs.

+#### URL parameters

+Any individual URL parameter (the parts of the URL separated by a `/`) should refer to only **one** thing - either some constant text, or a reference to a peice of content (either an ID or a slug).

 Examples:

-#### If the has multiple languages / territories / domains:

-- How and / or where will the current language?
-- How will the home page behave - will it redirect to a default language, or show a language selector?
-- Bear in mind that each segment of a URL should correspond to a singular thing - do not use the same one to mean two different things
+In the following `https://example.com/article/how-to-wash-the-shame-away`, `article` is constant, and `how-to-wash-the-shame-away` is a reference to an article - in this case, a slug.

+In the following example, the subdomain is used to hold a language ISO code in the first two.
+But in the second, it's a page about penguins that they want put up because of their love of penguins.
+This is bad, primarily because the content router will have to struggle to figure out what kind of content it is trying to match from a URL segment. (@todo - rewrite this example if `penguins` becomes a valid ISO code.)

+- `en.site.com`
+- `fr.site.com`
+- `penguins.site.com`

-In the following, the second url segment is used to refer to both a page OR a post
+In the following, the second url segment is used to refer to both a page OR a post:

 - `/en/page-one`
 - `/en/post-about-cats`